- Name: Foundations of Pharmacology in Nursing I

 - Discipline: Nursing

-Provides students with an overview of pharmacology with an emphasis on clinical applications within the context of the nursing process and prioritization of needs; special consideration is given to the physiological, psycho/social, cultural, and spiritual needs of patients.
+Provides students with an overview of pharmacology with an emphasis on clinical applications within the context of the nursing process and prioritization of needs; with special consideration given to the physiological and psycho/social needs of patients.
 Explores indications, modes of action, effects, contraindications and interactions for selected drugs.
 Specific nursing responsibilities related to drug administration are emphasized.
-Formerly NURS 141.